Converg3nce/matic-docs/docs/validate/counter-stake-stage-1/technical-faqs.md

 ### 28. What to do when you get "Wrong Block.Header.AppHash." error

 This error usually occurs due to Infura requests getting exhausted.
 When you setup a node on Matic, you add an Infura Key to the Config file (Heimdall).
-By default you are allowed 100k Requests per day, ff this limit is crossed, then you would face such problems.
+By default you are allowed 100k Requests per day, if this limit is crossed, then you would face such problems.
 To resolve this you can create a new API key and add it to the `config.toml` file.